-- Cara Comini is the blogger behind Health Home and Happiness.
+- Cara Comini is the blogger behind Health Home and Happiness, and the author of the GAPS Starter Kit.
 She started looking into healing diets when her daughter Hannah showed signs of autism.
 She started with gluten-free/casein-free and saw immediate improvements but they didn't last.
 It was the GAPS diet that turned her health around.
 Her daughter still has learning disabilities, but has improved so much she no longer meets the diagnostic criteria for autism.
 She has two other children at home, and her whole family has benefited from the GAPS diet.
 To learn more about the similarities and differences between GAPS and Paleo, read this article: Comparison of 3 Healing Diets.

 - Spouse Stories (15:49)